23 Meaningful Christmas Traditions That Encourage Giving (2023)

 9. GIVE TO YOUR KIDS

-I’ve seen this experiment work beautifully with adults.
-Myself included.
+I’ve seen this experiment work beautifully with kids and adults.
+(Myself included.)

-Together, we will brainstorm ways to use it.
-And, they get to experience how good it feels to do something for someone else.
-It’s a great starting point, even if they choose not to add to the amount.
+That year, they got to practice giving.
+And, they experienced how good it feels to do something for someone else.
+It’s a great starting point, even if you choose not to add to the amount.

-Some of these ideas include gift-giving, while others help your family connect!
+Some of these Christmas tradition ideas include gift-giving, while others help your family connect!

-10. Create homemade ornaments (then give some to grandma and grandpa)
+10. Create homemade ornaments (then give them to grandma and grandpa)

 11. Read the Christmas Story or the Bible leading up to Christmas